 Employers should focus on questions that reveal behavior and character.
 They should go above and beyond the skills for meeting the job requirements.
 That’s how you know your hire will mesh well with your team or company, rather than turning out to be a costly regret.

-Questions like this help you assess how prospective hires see themselves in relationship to other people and specific circumstances.
+Questions like this help you assess how prospective hires see themselves in relation to other people and specific circumstances.
 You can use them to spot the difference between people who are active, engaged problem-solvers and people who are passive and disengaged.

 You can also be attentive to more than just the content of the answer, and focus on HOW they tell the story.
 Factors such as the way they describe themselves and the details they choose as relevant are a great indicator of how they might perform and what will matter to them if you hire them.